99CCC/todoAppLive/Documentation/DevLog.md

+## 01.02.2025
+-Add stats to the parent body
+	-Add a column and triggers that counts how many completed childs/nodes

+-Text
+	-Add text for nodes/render nodes
+	-Make'em completable

+-Buttons
+--Delete
+--Add new node
+--Add new child
+--Add new parent

+	-Draw design for where buttons should be placed -place the buttons

+-Make child completable
+-Make parent completable
+-Make node completable

+-Add in state switch
+-Login screen

+## 31.01.2025 21:42
+Structural issue, the titles of the childs exist in two components, the modal and the parent, updating 1 does not update the other, the fix is to pass the set function to the child, but we cant do this as I've made the children useState an array...

 ## 30.01.2025 23:05
 We slapped in the nodes into the childs properly and made title editable for parent (missing save) And made sql script to truncate and insert testdata